Gary Tyler: Federal appeals

-Changes in the death penalty laws
+Changes in Eighth Amendment jurisprudence

 In Roberts v.
 Louisiana (1976), the United States Supreme Court ruled that Louisiana's death penalty statute was unconstitutional as it made the death penalty mandatory for certain murders, and it did not allow for consideration of mitigating factors or the exercise of mercy to spare a defendant's life.
 The USSC directed the Louisiana Supreme court to review the cases of all inmates on death row and commute their sentences to life in prison without parole, the next lower level of punishment.
 As a result, the Louisiana Supreme Court sentenced Tyler to life imprisonment without parole for at least 20 years.
 He joined the general prison population at Angola to serve his sentence.

 The US Supreme Court ruled in Miller v.
 Alabama (2012), that mandatory life sentences without parole for persons convicted as minors was unconstitutional for all juvenile offenders, even for persons convicted of murder.
 The court ruled that this decision had to be applied retroactively, potentially affecting nearly 3000 persons nationally who had been convicted as minors and received such sentences.

 Tyler gained freedom following Louisiana Supreme Court review and consultation with the St. Charles Parish district attorney's office on his case.
-It drove a hard deal.
 The DA and court agreed to vacate Tyler's conviction for first-degree murder if Tyler agreed to enter a guilty plea to manslaughter.
 The judge sentenced him to the maximum of 21 years for that charge.
 Since Tyler had already served 41 years, nearly twice that time, he was finally released from prison on April 29, 2016.
+Tyler told the Weber family at the hearing that he was "truly sorry for their loss and pain," saying, "I accept responsibility for my role in this."